getporter/porter/REVIEWING.md

 * Passing CI

-When a pull request impacts code, i.e. it's not a documentation-only change, the reviewer should run the manual integration tests afte reviewing the code.
+When a pull request impacts code, i.e. it's not a documentation-only change, the reviewer should run the manual integration tests after reviewing the code.
 The tests are triggered with a comment:

 ```